Negotiators report progress on long-delayed COVID aid bill

 Pelosi has insisted for months that state and local aid would be in any final bill, but as time is running out, Democrats appear unwilling to hold the rest of the package hostage over the demand.

 Manchin is an architect of a bipartisan $748 billion aid package that is aimed at serving as a template for the leadership talks.
-Mnuchin supports a package with many similar elements, and any final deal is likely to contain money for struggling businesses, the unemployed, schools and vaccine distribution.
-There is also bipartisan support for transportation and transit assistance, funding for rural internet service, and help for the Postal Service, among other provisions.
+President Donald Trump's chief negotiator, Treasury Secretary Steven Mnuchin, supports a package with many similar elements.
+There is also bipartisan support for transportation and transit assistance, funding for rural internet service and help for the Postal Service, among other provisions.

-There is disagreement over a potential second round of direct payments to individuals, a plan for $300-per-week bonus unemployment benefits, state and local aid, and the GOP-sought liability shield against COVID-19-related lawsuits.
+A Republican familiar with the talks said the biggest obstacles include money for state and local governments; how to handle direct payments favored by Trump and Democrats but opposed by many GOP conservatives; and the restoration of a bonus jobless benefit of $300 or so per week that would supplement regular state unemployment benefits.
+The Republican required anonymity because the talks are secret.

 Lawmakers also worked to finalize a yearend catchall funding package that will be the basis for the last significant legislation of the Trump presidency.

-There's a hoped-for deadline of midnight Friday to deliver the completed package to President Donald Trump, which is when a partial government shutdown would arrive with the expiration of last week's temporary funding bill.
+There's a hoped-for deadline of midnight Friday to deliver the completed package to Trump.
+That is when a partial government shutdown would arrive with the expiration of last week's temporary funding bill.
 But there's no guarantee that the massive yearend measure will be completed in time.
 If the talks drag, further temporary bills could be needed.

 Negotiations on the $1.4 trillion catchall spending bill are “essentially finished," said a congressional aide participating in the talks.
 While details are closely held, “the status quo is prevailing."
 That means Trump would get another $1.4 billion or so for a final installment to continue construction of his long-sought U.S.-Mexico border wall.